 They'd talked for some time about the nature of her - their home dimension, but Daniel hadn't really understood it.
 A dimension in which anything can be formed with a thought, unimaginable distances crossed in no time - in fact, a realm where time didn't exist in the same fashion as here.
 He couldn't contemplate what it would be like there - and he wondered how not-Willow hadn't been driven insane by the change.

 He'd eventually gotten her around to talking about what she had done to Kinsey.
-Not-Willow said that, in a place where everything could be molded by a thought, it had been an instinct to try that here.
+Not-Willow said that, in a place where everything could be moulded by a thought, it had been an instinct to try that here.
 But she could only move small things, nothing larger than the atomic scale.

 And she could open wormholes.
 To anywhere, seemingly.
 The entire time Daniel had been talking to her, not-Willow had been opening and closing tiny wormholes in the wall of her prison cell, the minute gashes they formed eventually resolving into an etching of a young man, one whom Daniel had never seen.
 It had been somewhat unnerving to watch, especially as she was talking to him the entire time - but then, Daniel supposed, a being composed of countless minds acting in unison could multitask pretty much anything.